-• Description: Voice control is a controlled alteration of voice volume, tone, or pace to influence and direct the patient's behavior.
+Description: Voice control is a controlled alteration of voice volume, tone, or pace to influence and direct the patient's behavior.
 Parents unfamiliar with this technique may benefit from an explanation prior to its use to prevent misunderstanding.

-- Objectives: The objectives of voice control are to: 1. gain the patient's attention and compliance; - 1. gain the patient's attention and compilar - 2. avert negative or avoidance behavior; - 3. establish appropriate adult-child roles. - Indications: May be used with any patient. - Contraindications: Patients who are hearing impaired.
+Objectives: The objectives of voice control are to:

+- 1. gain the patient's attention and compliance; - 2. avert negative or avoidance behavior; - 3. establish appropriate adult-child roles.

+Contraindications: Patients who are hearing impaired.